Nicole Peyrafitte

-Nicole Peyrafitte is a Pyrenean-born multidisciplinary artist based in Brooklyn, NY.
-Her work in painting, action painting, writing, film, video, music, and cooking draws upon her eclectic history and the experiences of shaping identity across two continents (Europe and the United States) and four languages (French, Occitan, Spanish, English).
+Nicole Peyrafitte (born June 18, 1960) is a French-born American multidisciplinary artist based as of 2024 in Brooklyn, New York.
+Her work includes painting, action painting, writing, film, video, music, and cooking, which draws upon her eclectic history and the experiences of shaping identity across two continents (Europe and the United States) and four languages (French, Occitan, Spanish, English).
+Her performances often include food cooked live and served to the audience.

-The search for sustainability of body & mind is her work's quest: family, art, food, nature observation, physical fitness.
-Focus is on deepening connections with other-than-human voices like birds, water, and elements of landscape.
-Her performances often include food cooked live and served to the audience as sustenance, from whipping cream, crepes and soups, to full dinners.

 Biography

-Private life
+Early life

-Nicole Peyrafitte was born in Luchon (French Pyrenees) into the 5th generation of a family of restaurateurs and received her early cooking training from her grandfather Joseph Peyrafitte, a renowned chef.
+Nicole Peyrafitte was born in Luchon (French Pyrenees) into the fifth generation of a family of restaurateurs, and received her early cooking training from her grandfather Joseph Peyrafitte, a renowned chef.
 Later she perfected her skills, interning at several award-winning restaurants in France.
+Her father was Jean Peyrafitte Fr (1922–2017), who represented Haute-Garonne in the Pyrenees in the French Fifth Republic (1989–1998).

+Move to United States and early career

 She moved to the United States in 1987, where she developed her career as a collagist, painter, action-painter, singer, poet and filmmaker.

-She lives in Bay Ridge, Brooklyn since 2007 after 15 years in Albany, New York and before that in Encinitas, California where she met her husband, poet Pierre Joris.
-She has two award-winning sons: colorist & producer Joseph Mastantuono and director Miles Joris-Peyrafitte.
+She lived first in Encinitas, California, where she met her husband, poet Pierre Joris.
+From 1992 through 2007, for 15 years, she lived in Albany, New York.

 Career

-Though Nicole Peyrafitte has no formal art training —except for two painting courses in the early 90s with renown painter & close friend Dawn Clements—, she has been practicing yoga for over 20 years, bikes & kayaks regularly — all activities linked to her research & work.
+Peyrafitte had only a limited formal art training – two painting courses in the early 1990s with painter and friend Dawn Clements – but has been practicing yoga, bicycling and kayaks, all activities linked to her art.

-Nicole Peyrafitte's work has been presented nationally and internationally.
-In New York, she has performed in venues such as The Poetry Project, Zinc Bar, Bowery Poetry Club, Borough of Manhattan Community College, The Vision Festival, Poets House and upstate at Bard College & numerous locations in and around Albany.
+Peyrafitte's work has been presented nationally and internationally.
+In New York, she has performed in venues such as The Poetry Project, Zinc Bar, Bowery Poetry Club, Borough of Manhattan Community College, The Vision Festival, Poets House and upstate New York at Bard College, and numerous locations in and around Albany.